Damien Moore

-Damien Moore (born 26 April 1980) is a British Conservative Party politician.
-He is the Member of Parliament (MP) for Southport and a former Councillor on Preston City Council.
-He was elected in the 2017 general election with a majority of 2,914 votes, taking a seat previously held by Liberal Democrat John Pugh until his retirement.
+Damien Moore (born 26 April 1980) is a British Conservative Party politician, who was Member of Parliament for Southport from 2017 to 2024.
 He served as Assistant Government Whip from September to October 2022.

-Early life and education
+Early life and career

-Moore was born in Workington in Cumbria.
+Damien Moore was born on 26 April 1980 in Workington, Cumbria.
 He studied history at the University of Central Lancashire.
 After graduating, he worked in various roles in the retail sector, gaining promotion to be a retail manager for Asda.

+Political career

-He was first elected as a councillor for the Conservative Party on Preston City Council on 3 May 2010 for the Greyfriars Ward.
-Although the vote share for the Conservatives fell, he won by a large majority.
+He was first elected as a councillor for the Conservative Party on Preston City Council in 2010 for the Greyfriars Ward.
 He was re-elected with an increased majority on 5 May 2016.
 He has served as deputy leader of the Conservative group on the Council and as Chairman of the Preston Conservative Association.
 He unsuccessfully stood as the Conservative candidate in the Preston West division in the Lancashire County Council elections in 2013 and 2017.

-Member of Parliament

-Moore stood unsuccessfully as the Conservative candidate for Southport in the 2015 general election, losing to the incumbent Liberal Democrat John Pugh.
-After Pugh declined to stand again, Moore achieved a swing of 7.6% from the Liberal Democrats to take the Southport in the 2017 general election, becoming the first Conservative MP for the seat since 1997 and the first openly gay MP in the seat's history.
-The election also left him as the only Conservative MP in Merseyside.
-In advance of the 2018 Preston City Council election, Moore resigned as a city councillor to focus on his parliamentary work.

-Moore has voted for cutting ties with the EU consistently since becoming an MP.
+At the 2015 general election, Moore stood in Southport, coming second with 28% of the vote behind the incumbent Liberal Democrat MP John Pugh.